Charred Wood Siding

 In recent years an ancient Japanese burnt wood technique, Shou sugi ban, has been rediscovered and is now often referred to as charred wood.

 Shou sugi ban is the traditional art of charring cedar, originally a way of preserving the wood, essentially making it more durable.
-Typically used for cladding, architects and designers across the world are specifying charred timber and are no longer restricted to species.
+Typically used for siding, architects and designers across the world are specifying charred timber and are no longer restricted to species.
 Accoya is ideal for charring.

 Where to Buy